Pravesh-Sudha/100-Days-of-Code/README.md

 - Creating Playbooks
 - Deploying a WebPage and updating its configurations by Playbook

+### Day 62: Netflix Clone (Resume)
+- Configuring Aws EC2 and installing Jenkins in it
+- Running Netflix Clone on Docker Container
+- Securing it through a Jenkins CICD Pipeline
+- Monitoring it through Grafana and Prometheus
+- Using ArgoCd and Helm for Kuberenets Deployment

 ... continue updating log for each day ..._

 ## Connect